Virgile-Foussereau/5G_scheduling/readme.txt

 Please find explanations on this project in the "Subject" pdf.
-The "report" contains the theoratical work.
+The "report" contains the theoretical work.

 For files "preprocessing", "greedy" and "DP", the access to the results is facilitated by a test function which take as input a string : test1, test2, test3, test4 or test5.